 The 7-day detox plan has gotten a bad rap, thanks to influencers who have turned it into a quick-fix fad diet aimed at instant weight loss.
 The truth is, most healthy people don’t need to detox.
 Our bodies can naturally eliminate toxins through an extensive system that involves the gut, liver, kidneys, and several other organs.

 However, if you’re looking to clean up your diet and start eating healthy, the detox diet meal plan seven days can help you.
-It is essentially a clean eating program that involves eating more fruits and vegetables to help your body cleanse itself of toxins.
+It is essentially a clean eating program that involves eating more fruits and vegetables to help your body do its job of cleansing itself of toxins.

-Before we get started on the detox meal plan, let’s look into what toxins are and how clean eating can help your body function better.
+Before we get started on the detox meal plan, let’s look into what toxins are and how clean eating might help your body function better.

 Does Your Body Have Harmful Toxins?